North Carolina’s Boat Registration and Titling Requirements

 Boat registration requirements vary from state to state.
-The state of North Carolina requires all motorized boats that are operated on public waters to be registered.
+According to North Carolina’s boat registration requirements, all motorized boats that are operated on public waters to be registered.
 Upon registration, boat owners will be issued a North Carolina Certificate of Number and validation decal.
 The Certificate of Number must be carried on board the boat operated and be available for inspection by law enforcement if required.
 The validation decal must be affixed to the vessel.

 - Boats powered by electric trolling motors.